United States occupation of Haiti: US installs Dartiguenave as president

-U.S. takeover of Haitian institutions
+US takeover of Haitian institutions

 For several decades, the Haitian government had been receiving large loans from both American and French banks, and with the political chaos was growing increasingly incapable of repaying their debts.
 If the anti-American government of Rosalvo Bobo prevailed, there was no guarantee of debt repayment, and American businesses refused to continue investing there.
-Within six weeks of the occupation, U.S. government representatives seized control of Haiti's customs houses and administrative institutions, including the banks and the national treasury.
-Under U.S. government control, 40% of Haiti's national income was designated to repay debts to American and French banks.
+Within six weeks of the occupation, US government representatives seized control of Haiti's customs houses and administrative institutions, including the banks and the national treasury.
+Under US government control, 40% of Haiti's national income was designated to repay debts to American and French banks.

 In September 1915, the United States Senate ratified the Haitian-American Convention, a treaty granting the United States security and economic oversight of Haiti for a 10-year period.
 Haiti's legislature initially refused to ratify the treaty, though Admiral Caperton threatened hold payments from Haiti until the treaty was signed.
 The treaty gave the President of the United States the power to appoint a customs receiver general, economic advisors, public works engineers; and to assign American military officers to oversee a Haitian gendarmerie.
 Haiti's economic functions were overseen by the United States Department of State, while the United States Navy was tasked with infrastructure and healthcare works, though the Navy ultimately held more authority.
 Officials from the United States then wielded veto power over all governmental decisions in Haiti, and Marine Corps commanders served as administrators in the departments.
 The original treaty was to be in effect for ten years, though an additional agreement in 1917 expanded the United States' power for twenty years.
-For the next nineteen years, U.S. State Department advisers ruled Haiti, their authority enforced by the United States Marine Corps.
+For the next nineteen years, US State Department advisers ruled Haiti, their authority enforced by the United States Marine Corps.

-The Gendarmerie of Haiti, now known as the Garde d'Haïti, was also created and controlled by U.S. Marines throughout the occupation, initially led by Major Smedley D. Butler.
-Rear Admiral Caperton ordered his 2,500 Marines to occupy all of Haiti's districts, equipping them with airplanes, cars and trucks.
+The Gendarmerie of Haiti, now known as the Garde d'Haïti, was also created and controlled by US Marines throughout the occupation, initially led by Major Smedley D. Butler.
+Rear Admiral Caperton ordered his 2,500 Marines to occupy all of Haiti's districts, equipping them with airplanes, cars, and trucks.
 Five airfields were constructed and at least three airplanes were present in Haiti.
-Marines were tasked with multiple duties for their districts; law enforcement, tax collection, medicine distribution and overseeing arbitration.
+Marines were tasked with multiple duties for their districts; law enforcement, tax collection, medicine distribution, and overseeing arbitration.

 Economically and politically, the Haitian government relied on American approval for most projects.
-The 1915 treaty with the United States proved expensive; the Government of Haiti had such a limited income that it was difficult to hire public workers and officials.
+The 1915 treaty with the United States proved expensive; the Haitian government had such a limited income that it was difficult to hire public workers and officials.
 Before utilizing any money, the Haitian government had to obtain approval from an American financial advisor and by 1918, would rely on American officials for approval of any laws due to fears of violating the treaty.